2023 Most Popular Sociology Bachelor's Degree Schools in the Plains States Region

 After completing their Bachelor's Degree, sociology graduates from KU carry an average student debt load of $23,191.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $263.

-Read full report on Sociology at University of Kansas
+Full Sociology at University of Kansas Report

-University of Nebraska at Omaha did quite well in this year’s ranking of the most popular places for sociology students to get a bachelor’s degree.
-It came in at #14 on the list.
-Located in the city of Omaha, UNOMAHA is a public school with a large student population.
+University of Nebraska at Omaha came in at #14 in this year’s edition of the Most Popular Sociology Bachelor’s Degree Schools in the Plains States Region ranking.
+Located in the city of Omaha, UNOMAHA is a public college with a fairly large student population.

 Women make up 73% of the sociology majors at the school.